Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

 \end{theorem}

-We believe that Theorem~\ref{thm:concentration} is of independent interest since for instance it covers any smooth mesoscopic linear statistic at arbitrary small scales in a uniform way.
-The proof of Theorem~\ref{thm:concentration} is given in Section~\ref{sect:concentration} and it relies on the basic observation that in the sense of distribution, the Laplacian of the field $\Psi_N$ is related to the empirical measure of the Ginibre ensemble suitably recentered: $\Delta \Psi_N = 2\pi N \left( \frac 1N \sum_{j=1}^N \delta_{\lambda_j} - \frac 1\pi \1_\D \right)$.
+We believe that Theorem~\ref{thm:concentration} is of independent interest since it covers any smooth mesoscopic linear statistic at arbitrary small scales in a uniform way.
+This is to be compared to the local law of \cite[Theorem 2.2]{BYY14} which is valid for general Wigner ensembles, but not with the (optimal) logarithmic bound for the fluctuations and without such uniformity in~$f$.
+The proof of Theorem~\ref{thm:concentration} is given in Section~\ref{sect:concentration} and it relies on the basic observation that in the sense of distribution, the Laplacian of the field $\Psi_N$ is related to the empirical measure of the Ginibre ensemble suitably centered: $\Delta \Psi_N = 2\pi N \left( \frac 1N \sum_{j=1}^N \delta_{\lambda_j} - \frac 1\pi \1_\D \right)$.